Bhagavan-Bollina/Recondata/README.md

 Hey all,

 #This repo basically helpfull for the people who are working in Vulnerability-Assesment

 #This is a collection of subdomains and alive hosts of a domain and some of them has the out folder which contains the request and response from
 the server

+#NOTE
+Some subdomains are more than 50000 so..you have to visit via RAW(visit raw)

 #Domains  >>  Subdomains